mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 This website is really helpful for other advanced techniques, and gives plenty of examples to help you with more flags and other commands.
 All the man pages are on this website.

 [atlassian](https://www.atlassian.com/git/tutorials/setting-up-a-repository) -
-This guide is very helpful for learning how to set up the repo, and making commits.
+This guide is very helpful for learning how to set up the repo and making commits.
 It does belong to a private git hosting website, so some of the git remotes will be pointing to that website.

 [git for ages 4 and up](https://www.youtube.com/watch?v=1ffBJ4sVUb4) -
 This was a really handy tutorial video on YouTube which helped me out a lot.
 He goes over a lot of git features, but the video is about 1 1/2 hours long.
-It's great if you have some free time, and you want to learn more about git.
+It's great if you have some free time and want to learn more about git.